 <chirart> (Muun being Alex Singer, for clarification.)

-<chirart> (The writer of Sfeer Theory
+<chirart> (The writer of Sfeer Theory--that's her nickname.)

 <thefluffyshrimp> ~MysteryCreator asks "What kind of advice would you tell beginner web artists who want to go into the business?"

 <chirart> Oh, god, I'm so not the right person to ask for that, I'm terrible at business.